tblxio/truck-rc/README.md

 # How to use
     1. Raspberry:
-        For a new truck, arduino and RP you first have to perform the following steps in order to set up the hardware the way you prefer.
-If everything is already set up, you can go directly to the next section:
+        1a) For a new truck, arduino and RP you first have to perform the following steps in order to set up the hardware the way you prefer.
+If everything is already set up, you can go directly to the next section (1b):
             - set up the sensors, the sbrick and the raspberry
-            - The easiest waz to access the RP is by connecting a Keyboard, a mouse and a Screen (via HDMI)
+            - The easiest way to access the RP is by connecting a Keyboard, a mouse and a Screen (via HDMI)
             - make sure the proximity script (Truck-RC-Arduino) is running on the arduino and it is connected to the RP via the serial port
             - if not already done, install all necessary libraries on the RP